How to send email from Claude.

 Two things.
 That's the whole list.

 1. A nitrosend account.
-The free tier includes unlimited contacts, up to 1,000 emails per month, and full MCP access.
+The free tier includes unlimited contacts, up to 1,000 emails per month, and full MCP/API/CLI access.
 No credit card.
 Sign up at app.nitrosend.com/join.

 2. Claude Code installed.
 If you're reading this, you've probably already got it.
 If not, grab it from Anthropic's docs.
 Any recent version with MCP support will do.